DBmaoha/PrivateChat/README.md

 # PrivateChat

-Send a message that is only visible for you and target.
+Send a chat message that is only visible for you and target.

 Separent repo from https://github.com/DBmaoha/Super.Mixed.Game